AdobeDocs/experience-manager-64.en/help/communities/using/sideloading.md

 When a page is designed to sideload Communities components, it is possible to cache the entire page.

-The steps to dynamically add SCF components are :
+The steps to dynamically add SCF components are:

 1) [add the component to the DOM](#dynamically-add-component-to-dom)

-2) [sideload the component](#sideload-by-invoking-scf) using one of two methods :
+2) [sideload the component](#sideload-by-invoking-scf) using one of two methods:

 * [dynamic inclusion](#dynamic-inclusion)